upavadi/TngApi/README.md

 ## Shortcodes
 We've provided a number of useful shortcodes for you to play with.
 You can find them all in the shortcodes directory.

  - `[upavadi_pages_familysearch]` - Name-Search Widget.
 To be able to use this widget, create page named 'search' and place    shortcode in the page.
 Familysearch results are displayed in this page.
  - Following 4 shortcodes are used in family page.
 To use existing hyperlinks, this page must be called 'family'
    - `[upavadi_pages__familyuser]` - Family page of the user
    - `[upavadi_pages__familyform]` - Update details of Individual
    - `[upavadi_pages__addfamilyform]` - Add Details of Individual
    - `[upavadi_pages__personnotes]` - Add Notes for Individual

  - Above 4 shortcodes may be used on a single page using the TAB shortcode.
-Advantage of placing these shortcodes is that all 4 shortcodes are synchronized to the same personID.
   - `[tabs]'[tab title="Family"]``[upavadi_pages_familyuser]``[/tab]`
   - `[tab title="Update Family"]``[upavadi_pages_familyform]``[/tab]`
   - `[tab title="Add Family"]``[upavadi_pages_addfamilyform]``[/tab]`
   - `[[tab title="Update Person Notes"]``[upavadi_pages_personnotes]``[/tab]`
   - `[/tabs]`
+ - Advantage of placing these shortcodes is that all 4 shortcodes are synchronized to the same personID.

+ - There are 3 shortcodes for displaying events for the current month.
+Place these 3 shortcodes on one page, using `tabs` as
+ - Each shortcode has Month and year selector.
+By placing these shortcodes in one page, month selection would apply to all 3 files.
 - `[upavadi_pages__birthdays]` - Birthdays
  - `[upavadi_pages__manniversaries]` - Marriage Anniversaries
  - `[upavadi_pages__danniversaries]` - Death Anniversaries Report
  -  Above reports use Individual hyperlinks to the 'Family' page